Corrective Machine Unlearning: Limitations, Broader Impact, and Conclusion

-The ideal corrective unlearning approaches should exhibit robustness against a broad spectrum of manipulation types.
-Specifically, these methods should withstand adaptive attacks, where the manipulations targeted for unlearning are crafted with knowledge of the unlearning procedures themselves \citep{tramer2020adaptive}, not just the two evaluations we study.
-Similar to other related fields like adversarial robustness and privacy, it is important to design new Corrective Unlearning algorithms that work against powerful adaptive attacks.
-In addition, there is scope to design stronger evaluation frameworks for corrective unlearning.
+\paragraph{Limitations and Future work} Given the failure of state-of-the-art unlearning methods (including \EU) at correcting our two simple manipulations, we didn't include more complex manipulations.
+Ideal corrective unlearning approaches should exhibit robustness against a broad spectrum of manipulation types.
+Specifically, these methods should withstand adaptive attacks, where the manipulations targeted for unlearning are crafted with knowledge of the unlearning procedures themselves \citep{tramer2020adaptive}, not just the two manipulations we study.
+We hope future work will design adaptive adversaries and corresponding unlearning algorithms that can correct manipulations introduced by these adversaries.
+This provides scope to design stronger evaluation frameworks for corrective unlearning.
 Apart from manipulating features and labels, adversaries could generate entirely synthetic samples \citep{zhang2019poisoning, huang2020metapoison}.
 Although our focus is on supervised image classification, the concept of manipulation and its correction is also relevant in self-supervised learning contexts, such as language modeling \citep{wallace-etal-2021-concealed}.
-Finally, an additional complexity could be the presence of false positives, where a clean sample getting identified as manipulated.
-Current unlearning procedures aim to achieve a model distribution that is indistinguishably close to one obtained by retraining without certain samples, measured in terms like $(\epsilon, \delta)$-certified unlearning~\citep{sekhari2021remember}.
-However, we anticipate that the corrective unlearning problem will pave the way for innovative theoretical research.
-A critical area of interest is determining what conditions make a small `representative set' of manipulated samples sufficient for effective corrective unlearning.
-Additionally, for a given manipulation class and a small set of such samples, it would be interesting to develop algorithms that prioritize improving accuracy on the manipulated domain over strict distributional indistinguishability.
-Another future challenge is to identify additional manipulated samples based on a small initial representative set.
+An additional complexity could be the presence of false positives, where a clean sample gets identified as manipulated.
+Corrective unlearning may not always be tractable in all of these settings.
+Thus, apart from designing new algorithms, we believe Corrective unlearning can inspire a new line of theoretical works, including fundamental questions such as: what are necessary and/or sufficient conditions and size for a `representative set' of manipulated samples so that corrective unlearning is possible?
+Can we design procedures to infer more manipulated samples from a representative subset?
+Can we design algorithms with unlearning guarantees on~\(\corracc,\ovracc\) instead of indistinguishability of distributions?
+We hope these questions guide future work on corrective unlearning.